Overwhelmed by the massive number of Epcot dining options? We’ve got you covered.

 Epcot Fireworks Dining

-Currently, both dining options mentioned below are available until September 30, 2019 for the final showing of Illuminations: Reflections of Earth.
-Stay tuned for announcements on updated options with the new show coming later this fall!
+Currently, both dining options mentioned below are available until Spring 2020 for the final showing of the interim fireworks show Epcot Forever.
+Stay tuned for announcements on updated options with the new HarmoniUS nighttime spectacular coming Spring 2020!

 Frozen Ever After Dessert Party